lydiatse/cs586/README.md

 ### Accuracy

-We randomly took 100 papers and noted their suggested incubation period and another random 100 for contagious period, the average incubation period we got was 8.5 days which is very close to 8.8 that we found and average contagion period came out to be 4.5 days which is also close to 5.2 that we found.
+We randomly took 100 papers and noted their suggested incubation period and another random 100 for contagious period, the average incubation period we got was 8.5 days which is very close to 8.8 that we found and average contagious period came out to be 4.5 days which is also close to 5.2 that we found.